yamanzein/recordlinkage-annotator/README.md

 # RecordLinkage ANNOTATOR

-Our ([Mhd Yaman Al Zein](https://www.linkedin.com/in/yaman-zain-8b7597167/) und [Felix Kruse](https://www.linkedin.com/in/felix-kruse-38437414b/)) fork of the original *RecordLinkage ANNOTATOR* Tool is also a browser-based user interface for manual labeling of record pairs.
+Our ([Mhd Yaman Al Zein](https://www.linkedin.com/in/yaman-zain-8b7597167/) and [Felix Kruse](https://www.linkedin.com/in/felix-kruse-38437414b/)) fork of the original *RecordLinkage ANNOTATOR* Tool is also a browser-based user interface for manual labeling of record pairs.
 Manual labeled or annotated data is useful for training and validation models.